GerardSh/LetsMeetApp/README.md

 ## ⏱ Date Handling

 All event dates are stored in **UTC** to ensure consistent behavior across different environments.
-Dates are converted to **local time in the UI** so users see the correct time for their location.
+Currently, dates are displayed based on the **server's local timezone**, not the user's local timezone.

 ---